 If the North Magnetic Pole continues wandering fairly rapidly into Siberia, it might set up a northern ozone hole by attenuating the Rossby waves over the continental land masses rimming the Arctic Ocean.
 This might initiate another glacial episode of the Pleistocene variety.
 Paramagnetic oxygen and wandering magnetic poles could be the periodic mechanism that has driven the ice ages.

-Wandering magnetic poles control cold oxygen which controls ozone conversion which controls jet stream velocity which controls Rossby wave loops which control the weather.
-Therefore, wandering magnetic poles control the weather.
+Magnetic poles control cold oxygen which controls ozone conversion which controls jet stream velocity which controls Rossby wave loops which control the weather.
+Therefore, magnetic poles control the weather.